ryanczm/Analytic-Musings/notes/other/os.md

 * Model
   * Multiple processes in memory.
   * Async/time slice view (Core view) - One core executes threads from multiple processes in a time-sliced fashion.
-ALways context switching.
+Always context switching.
 Boom boom.
 In native Python, this is timeslicing.
   * Sync/parallel view (Process view) - One process has threads on multiple processors executing.
 Boom boom.
 * Why?
   * Why would we want to have one process having threads executing on multiple cores?
 Simple: reduce CPU bound tasks and IO bound tasks wait time!